robotology-legacy/yarp1/src/experiments/babybot/readme.txt

-this is the place to store experiments on a particular robot architecture.asdfsadf
+this is the place to store experiments on a particular robot architecture.